 In Hong Kong, she was full-time Art Director at Farrells (architect planners) and Philips Design (consumer electronics), as well as Consulting Creative Director of Graphics at HBA / Hirsch Bedner Associates (luxury interiors).
 She has also served as Guest Critic for the Graduate Urban Design Studio at Chinese University of Hong Kong’s School of Architecture.

-Since 2012, Sonia has been the City Organizer of PechaKucha Night Hong Kong, a series of public creative networking events with a signature presentation format of 20 images x 20 seconds, which began in Tokyo as the brainchild of Klein Dytham architecture.
+From 2012 to 2017, Sonia was the City Organizer of PechaKucha Night Hong Kong, a series of public creative networking events with a signature presentation format of 20 images x 20 seconds, which began in Tokyo as the brainchild of Klein Dytham architecture.

 Sonia’s award-winning communication design and furniture has been featured in events, exhibitions and publications in Canada, the US, Japan, Hong Kong, Malaysia, Singapore, Czech Republic, Greece, Germany, Spain, Switzerland and Sweden.
 This includes ‘Saddle Rocker’ (a minimalist rocking horse for adults and children) and ‘Uni’ (sculpture / lighting / furniture made with a twist on traditional weaving using industrial materials).

 In 2010, Sonia was nominated and elected into the Royal Canadian Academy of Arts.
+In 2018, she joined the Governing Council as Secretary.
 Established in 1880, RCA is the oldest visual arts organisation in Canada and includes more than 30 visual arts disciplines.

 Whether investigating materials, processes, functions or forms, I let the work inform me, both as mentor and muse.

 HUSCHANG POURIAN graduated from Fachhochschule für Gestaltung, Mannheim (Germany) with a Diplom for Design.
 He is a Certified Instructor of Media Design (German Chamber of Commerce), and Visiting Lecturer and Panel Judge for Entrance Exams at the Design Department of the Beijing Normal University in Zhuhai (China).
 He is also full-time Design Director of Graphics at HBA / Hirsch Bedner Associates Hong Kong.

 Huschang has more than 20 years of diverse design experience spanning: spatial design, publication and communication design, product development, branding & identity development.
 Select clients include: Intercontinental Hotel, Air Canada, British Council, BMW Mini, Hasbro, Nestlé, Nintendo, Philips Design, Siemens, Swatch Germany, and Volkswagen Japan.